How Do LLMs Use Their Depth?: Conclusion

 \section{Conclusion}

 In this paper, we explain the internal prediction dynamics of LLMs during inference by proposing a ``\emph{Guess-then-Refine}'' framework.
 We show that early LLM layers promote high-frequency tokens to top-ranked predictions in early layers.
 These high-frequency tokens act as statistical guesses made by LLMs due to lack of enough contextual information about the input in the early layers.
 As further processing happens, these early layer guesses undergo massive refinement to eventually yield contextually appropriate tokens.
-We also show that LLMs leverage their depth flexibly in a task-dependent manner, by using early layers to perform easier tasks like predicting function tokens or identifying valid response options in a constrained-choice task setup, while using later layers for more complex processing like predicting content words, recalling facts, and reasoning.
-Together, our findings show that \textbf{LLMs are early statistical guessers and late contextual integrators that use their depth flexibly based on the complexity of predicted token or subtask.}
+We also show that LLMs leverage their depth flexibly in a task-dependent manner, by using early layers to perform easier tasks like predicting function tokens or identifying valid response options, while using later layers for more complex processing like predicting content words, recalling facts, and reasoning.
+Together, our findings show that \textbf{LLMs are early statistical guessers and late contextual integrators that use their depth flexibly based on the complexity of predicted token or subtask.} Some avenues of future work includes a similar analysis for reasoning and chain-of-thought tasks and more recent reasoning models.